• Free shipping on all orders

 Image Credit: Arunee Rodloy, Shutterstock

-If you are looking for a simple alternative to remove snails from your tank or pond, the Assassin snail is perfect for the job.
-These are small snails with a banded black and yellow cone shell.
+If you are looking for a simple alternative to removing snails from your tank or pond, the assassin snail is perfect.
+They are small snails with a banded black and yellow cone shell.
 They hunt and primarily feed on other snails.
-They eat the snail straight from the shell and then proceed to feed off the shell as a source of calcium.
+They eat the snail straight from the shell and then feed off the shell as a source of calcium.

-Large populations of Assassin snails are the most effective.
-The only downside to these snails is that they will remain in the tank and breed even if other snails are dead.
-It is then recommended to use a fish to remove the leftover assassin snails.
+Large populations of assassin snails are the most effective.
+The only downside is that they will remain in the tank and breed.
+Using a fish to remove the leftover assassin snails is recommended.

 Disposing of Snail Eggs, Hatchlings, or Large Snails (Humane Methods)